-Form 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \Box FOR THE FISCAL YEAR ENDED DECEMBER 31, 2004

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 0 1934

-For the transition period from to

-Commission file number: 0-26176

-EchoStar Communications Corporation

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices)

-Registrant's telephone number, including area code: (303) 723-1000

-Securities registered pursuant to Section 12(b) of the Act: None
+Form 10-K (Mark One) [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC FOR THE FISCAL YEAR ENDED DECEMBER 31, 2004 CURITIES EXCHANGE ACT OF 1934 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE 1934 SECURITIES EXCHANGE ACT OF For the transition period from to · Commission file number: 0-26176 EchoStar Communications Corporation (Exact name of registrant as specified in its cha rter) Nevada 88-0336997 (State or other jurisdiction of incorporation or organization) (I.R S. Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) 80112 (Zip Code) ' ' 1 Registrant's telephone number, including area code: (30 3) 723-1000 Securities registered pursuant to Section 12(b) of the A act: None

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No []